TeeBee17/engineering-portfolio/README.md

 ---

+### 8) GraphQL Wrapper for Legacy APIs
+**Tech:** Java/Spring Boot
-### 8) GraphQL Wrapper for Legacy APIs (Java/Spring Boot): GraphQL gateway that aggregates data from three different "messy" REST APIs (e.g., Weather, Finnhub, and Twitter) into a clean, unified schema.
+GraphQL gateway that aggregates data from three different "messy" REST APIs (e.g., Weather, Finnhub, and Twitter) into a clean, unified schema.

 Focus: Implement dataloaders to solve the $N+1$ query problem and add a caching layer with Redis.